The Train (1964 film)

-The Train is a 1964 war film directed by John Frankenheimer and starring Burt Lancaster, Paul Scofield and Jeanne Moreau.
-The picture's screenplay—written by Franklin Coen, Frank Davis, and Walter Bernstein—is loosely based on the non-fiction book Le front de l'art by Rose Valland, who documented the works of art placed in storage that had been looted by the Nazi Germany from museums and private art collections.
-Arthur Penn was The Train's original director, but was replaced by Frankenheimer three days after filming had begun.
+The Train is a 1964 action war film directed by John Frankenheimer and starring Burt Lancaster, Paul Scofield and Jeanne Moreau.
+The picture's screenplay—written by Franklin Coen, Frank Davis, and Walter Bernstein—is loosely based on the non-fiction book Le front de l'art by Rose Valland, who documented the works of art placed in storage that had been looted by Nazi Germany from museums and private art collections.
+Arthur Penn was The Train's original director but was replaced by Frankenheimer three days after filming had begun.

 Set in August 1944 during World War II, it pits French Resistance-member Paul Labiche (Lancaster) against German Colonel Franz von Waldheim (Scofield), who is attempting to move stolen art masterpieces by train to Germany.
 Inspiration for the scenes of the train's interception came from the real-life events surrounding train No. 40,044 as it was seized and examined by Lt.
 Alexandre Rosenberg of the Free French forces outside Paris.
+The film received critical acclaim and grossed $6.8 million at the box office.

 Plot

-In August 1944, masterpieces of modern art stolen by the Wehrmacht are being shipped to Germany; the officer in charge of the operation, Colonel Franz von Waldheim, is determined to take the paintings to Germany, no matter the cost.
-After the works selected by Waldheim are removed from the Jeu de Paume Museum, curator Mademoiselle Villard seeks help from the French Resistance.
-Given the imminent liberation of Paris by the Allies, SNCF (French National Railways) workers associated with the Resistance need only delay the train for a few days, but it is a dangerous operation and must be done in a way that does not risk damaging the priceless cargo.
+In August 1944, famous works of modern art being held by the Wehrmacht are being shipped to Germany; the officer in charge of the operation, Colonel Franz von Waldheim, is determined to take the paintings to Germany, no matter what the cost.
+After the works he selects are removed from the Jeu de Paume Museum, curator Mademoiselle Villard seeks help from the French Resistance.
+Given the imminent liberation of Paris by the Allies, SNCF (French National Railways) workers associated with the Resistance need only delay the train for a few days, but it is a dangerous operation and cannot be done without risking workers lives and the priceless cargo.

-Resistance cell leader and SNCF area inspector Paul Labiche initially rejects the plan, telling Mlle.
-Villard and senior Resistance leader Spinet, "I won't waste lives on paintings."
-He has a change of heart after a cantankerous elderly engineer, Papa Boule, is executed for trying to sabotage the train on his own.
+Resistance cell leader and SNCF area inspector Paul Labiche initially refuses the plan, telling Mlle Villard and senior Resistance leader Spinet, "I won't waste lives on paintings."
+He has a change of heart after his cantankerous former mentor, Papa Boule, is summarily executed for sabotaging the train on his own.
 After that sacrifice, Labiche joins his Resistance teammates Didont and Pesquet, who have been organizing their own plan with the help of other SNCF Resistance members.
-In an elaborate ruse, they reroute the train, temporarily changing railway station signage to make the German escort believe they are heading to Germany when they have actually turned back toward Paris.
-Two deliberate collisions then block the train in at the small town of Rive-Reine without risking the cargo.
-Labiche, although shot in the leg, escapes on foot with the help of Christine, the widowed owner of a Rive-Reine hotel, while other Resistance members involved in the plot are executed, including Pesquet.
+In an elaborate ruse, they reroute the train, temporarily changing railway station signage to make the German escort believe they are heading to Germany when they have actually looped back round towards Paris.

+Two deliberate collisions then block the train in at the small town of Rive-Reine without damaging the cargo.
+Labiche, although shot in the leg, escapes on foot with the help of Christine, the widowed owner of a Rive-Reine hotel, while other Resistance members involved in the plot are murdered, including Pesquet and Jacques, the Rive-Reine stationmaster.